St Hugh's College, Oxford: Notable alumni

-St Hugh's students are present in all spheres of public life:

-In politics, Theresa May, former Prime Minister of the United Kingdom; Nicky Morgan, former Secretary of State for Education; Rachel Maclean, former UK Housing Minister; Barbara Castle, former Secretary of State; Khairy Jamaluddin, Malaysian Government Minister; and Aung San Suu Kyi, the Nobel Peace Prize laureate and State Counsellor of Myanmar, studied at the college.
+In politics, Theresa May, former Prime Minister of the United Kingdom; Nicky Morgan, former Secretary of State for Education; Rachel Maclean, former UK Housing Minister; Barbara Castle, former Secretary of State; Delyth Jewell, Welsh Deputy Minister; Khairy Jamaluddin, Malaysian Government Minister; and Aung San Suu Kyi, the Nobel Peace Prize laureate and State Counsellor of Myanmar.

-Current members of the U.K. House of Lords include James O'Shaughnessy, Baron O'Shaughnessy, Olivia Bloomfield, Baroness Bloomfield of Hinton Waldrist, and Jo Valentine, Baroness Valentine.
+Members of the House of Lords include James O'Shaughnessy, Baron O'Shaughnessy, Olivia Bloomfield, Baroness Bloomfield of Hinton Waldrist, and Jo Valentine, Baroness Valentine.

 British diplomat Lindsay Croisdale-Appleby, ambassador to the European Union and former ambassador to Colombia, was educated at Eton College and St Hugh's.

-Emily Davison, the suffragette who famously died after being hit by the king's horse when she walked onto the track during the 1913 Epsom Derby race, enrolled at St Hugh's for one term to sit her finals.
+Suffragette Emily Davison enrolled at St Hugh's for one term to sit her finals.

 In sport, American Olympic rower Anders Weiss competed for Oxford University in the 2018 Boat Race.
 Oskar Zorrilla coxed Oxford to victory in The Boat Race 2013.

-In The Boat Race 1982, graduate student Boris Rankov won a record number of boat races competing as a rower which was recognised by Guinness World Records and which led to the so-called 'Rankov Rule'.
+In The Boat Race 1982, graduate student Boris Rankov won a record number of boat races competing as a rower which was recognised by Guinness World Records and which led to the 'Rankov Rule'.

-Polar expedition leader Alex Hibbert read biological sciences at St Hugh's, graduating in 2007.

 Notable alumni in business include Louise Patten, Philip J. K. James and Nate Morris.

 In the arts, the musician Joe Goddard (from electropop outfit Hot Chip) studied at St Hugh's.
 Conductors Jane Glover and Alice Farnham read music at St Hugh's, as did BBC arts broadcaster and writer Suzy Klein.
 TV writer Richard Hurst wrote his first play at St Hugh's.
 BAFTA Award-winning actress and comedian Rebecca Front began her career at the college, touring with the Oxford Revue in 1984.
-Writers Mary Renault, Lady Selina Hastings, Jane Ridley and Juliet Nicolson studied at St Hugh's, too.
+Writers Mary Renault, Lady Selina Hastings, Jane Ridley and Juliet Nicolson studied at St Hugh's, as did Eileen Blair.

 In science and academia, mathematical child prodigy Ruth Lawrence joined the college in 1983 aged 12.
 Dorothy Bishop, a psychologist specialising in developmental disorders, studied at St Hugh's.
-Other academics include sociologist and intelligence researcher Noah Carl; philosopher Gertrude Elizabeth Margaret Anscombe; linguist and revivalist Ghil'ad Zuckermann; and mathematician Mary Cartwright.
+Other academics include sociologist and intelligence researcher Noah Carl; philosopher Gertrude Elizabeth Margaret Anscombe; linguist and revivalist Ghil'ad Zuckermann; Vina Mazumdar, women's studies academic; and mathematician Mary Cartwright.
 Another mathematician, Jillian Beardwood, known for her work on the travelling salesman problem, graduated from St Hugh's with first-class honours in 1956.
+Polar expedition leader Alex Hibbert read biological sciences at St Hugh's.

 In law, Court of Appeal judge and chair of the UK Covid-19 Inquiry Heather Hallett, Baroness Hallett is a St Hugh's graduate.
 Other High Court Judges include Dame Jennifer Eady and Dame Florence Baron in London, the Honourable Madam Justice Maggie Poon in Hong Kong and Crown Court Recorder and former Oxford Union President Oliver Campbell.
-Human rights barrister Amal Clooney graduated with a BA degree in jurisprudence (Oxford's equivalent to the LLB) from St Hugh's.
+Human rights barrister Amal Clooney graduated with a BA in Jurisprudence from St Hugh's.